 Rise early to head out to sea with Santa Barbara Adventure Company on their Channel Islands Sea Cave Kayak tour.
 The adventure will begin with a 25-mile ferry ride out to the Channel Islands National Park and Marine Sanctuary—considered one of the world’s best kept “secrets” for its incredible SCUBA diving and snorkeling!
 After the ferry drops you at Santa Cruz Island’s Scorpion Anchorage, you’ll get to explore the incredibly rich marine ecosystem on a 3-hour guided kayak in and around the island’s dramatic sea caves.
 If you’re up for it, there will be enough free time after kayaking to do some snorkeling in the crystal clear waters.
 If not, just kick back with your gourmet lunch and snacks sourced from Channel Islands Provisioners and marvel at the untouched environment surrounding you.
 Once you get back to town, take a soak in the hot tub at Hotel Californian and then get ready for a low-key night out.
 Savor a leisurely dinner at The Black Sheep Restaurant, a local favorite for eclectic fusion cuisine.
 Order the seven-course tasting menu (only $65!) if you’d like to put the decision-making responsibilities in the chef’s hands.
 Trust is, it’s worth the “risk!”

 For day three, sleep in a bit later, and fuel up for the day at Hotel Californian’s buzzy, casual, all-day dining spot, Goat Tree.
 Then pack your bag for another day out at sea.
 This time, charter a sail boat—captain included—through Santa Barbara Sailing Center and spend a full, glorious day on the water.
-Work with Channel Islands Provisioners in advance to provide seasonal food for you and your crew, and there’s no chance you’ll go hungry.
 While on board, you’ll anchor and be able to SUP, kayak and swim in the Santa Barbara Channel.
 Expect to see dolphins!
 Watching the sunset as you head back to the harbor is guaranteed to make you ooh and ahh, too.
 There’s truly no better vantage to watch the spectacular Santa Barbara sunset color show.
 If you still have room for dinner, Brophy Brothers will be steps away once you get back to Sea Landing.
 A no-frills seafood feast is the perfect way to wrap up a day of sailing and swimming and ease back into to life on land.